-Cosmetic dentistry focuses on smile and oral health of a patient.
-It helps in improving the appearance of the mouth, teeth and smile.
-It is a process of general, family dental and restorative practices that address dental problems required for necessary treatment, whereas cosmetic dentistry provides elective desired treatments.
-Cosmetic treatments may also provide restorative benefits.
-Dental bridges are a procedure used to treat decayed teeth.
+Cosmetic dentistry is the one which focuses on smile and oral health of a patient.
+Cosmetic dentistry is generally used to indicate any dental work that improves the appearance (though not necessarily the functionality) of teeth, gums and/or bite.
+It mainly focuses on improvement in dental aesthetics in color, shape, size, position, alignment and overall smile appearance.
+Dental bridges are a method used to treat decayed teeth.
 Mostly dental fillings were composed primarily of gold, amalgam and other materials that left visible dark spots on the teeth.

 Nanotechnology is a new transcultural as well as transnational development that is growing rapidly in case of dental management.
-Nano dentistry is applicable in diagnosis of diseases, therapy and prevention dental caries and other oral health problems.
-Nano dentistry is a developing field with significant potential to yield new generation of technologically advanced clinical tools and devices for oral healthcare.
-Nanoscale in dentistry is a quantitative biomechanical or biophysical analysis of dental surfaces are of significant interest.
+Nano dentistry is appropriate in diagnosis of diseases, therapy and prevention dental caries and other oral health problems.
+With significant potential to yield new generation of technologically advanced clinical tools and devices for oral healthcare Nano dentistry is a developing field.
+Nano scale in dentistry is a measurable biomechanical or biophysical analysis of dental surfaces is of significant interest.

 - Nano Composite Denture Teeth